ONS-Innovation/github-copilot-usage-dashboard/README.md

 These endpoints are both in beta (as of 21/05/24) and may change in the future.

-### Live Data
+### Real Data
 To use real data from the Github API, the project must be supplied with a copilot-usage-dashboard.pem file.
+If running locally, you will need to supply this.
+If running out of a container, the project will get a copilot-usage-dashboard.pem file from AWS secret manager using the provided credentials.

+This project also supports historic reporting outside of the 28 days which the API supplies.
+For more information on setup, please see this [README.md](./aws_lambda_scripts/README.md).

 #### Getting a .pem file for the Github App